xlladdins/xll24/README.md

 [Microsoft Excel C Software Development Kit](https://learn.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit), It provides the highest possible performance for integrating C, C++, and even Fortran into Excel.
-VBA, C#, and JavaScript require data to be marshalled into their world and then copied back to native Excel.
+VBA, C#, and JavaScript require data to be copied into their world and then copied back to native Excel.
 Microsoft's [Python in Excel](https://www.microsoft.com/en-us/microsoft-365/python-in-excel) actually calls over the network to do every calculation, as if Python isn't slow enough already.

-There is a reason why many companies don't use the ancient Microsoft Excel C SDK.
-It is notoriously difficult to use.
+There is a reason why many companies don't use the ancient Microsoft Excel C SDK: it is notoriously difficult to use.
-The xll library makes it easy to register native code to call functions and run macros from Excel.
+The xll library makes it easy to call native code from Excel and embed C++ in an object oriented way.

+A crucial ingredient of Python's success are modules that call native code.
+NumPy, Pandas, and SciPy call C and C++ that dilettantes use to leverage the performance of native code.
+This is also possible with Excel, that is used by several orders of magnitude more people than Python.

 ## Install